 The legal aftermath of a car accident can be surprisingly complicated.
 You may experience issues with having the insurance company pay your claim.
 If the at-fault driver was uninsured, you may have to pay for your damages out of pocket.
 These complexities would be difficult for anyone to deal with, but can be especially distressing if you are coping with an injury.

 Instead of trying to handle your car accident claim alone, seek the help of an experienced Oak Lawn car accident lawyer.
-A personal injury lawyer could help you receive compensation for the damages you sustained in the wreck.
+A compassionate personal injury lawyer could help you receive compensation for the damages you sustained in the wreck.

 If the insurance company stalled on your claim, an attorney could manage the claim on your behalf and pursue what is in your best interests.
 Call an Oak Lawn car crash lawyer to find out how they may be able to help you.

 Every motorist in Oak Lawn assumes a duty to protect others when on the road.
 This extends to other drivers, passengers, and pedestrians.
 Those behind the wheel of a motor vehicle must take appropriate steps to prevent accidents which includes following the rules of the road.
 A driver who fails to stop at a red light, goes the wrong way down a street, or uses cell phone while driving violates these laws.
 When this happens, a plaintiff may use proof of a conviction in traffic court as convincing evidence of defendant negligence.
-This concept of negligence per se is a powerful means of collecting compensation following a crash.
+This concept of negligence per se is a powerful means of collecting compensation following an auto crash.

 Many car crash cases are not so clear, and court will evaluate the actions of all parties using the concept called modified comparative negligence.
 According to 735 Illinois Statutes §2-1116, plaintiffs may need to prove that not only was a defendant at fault, but also that their own actions were proper.
 If a court determines that a plaintiff shared some blame for the incident, 25 percent for example, that court must reduce the plaintiff’s award at trial by that percentage.
 If this amount rises to 50 or more, the court will dismiss the case.
-A skilled Oak Lawn car accident attorney could help prove the at-fault drivers negligence in court.
+A skilled Oak Lawn automobile accident attorney could help prove the at-fault drivers negligence in court.

 Under the law, all drivers in Oak Lawn must have auto insurance.
 This law helps protect drivers or passengers who suffered injuries in an auto accident by allowing them to file a claim seeking compensation for their injuries and property damage.
 Regardless of whether they have auto insurance, a negligent driver is responsible for an accident victim’s damages.